AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. C++.rst

 At this point the script is created, the dependencies configured and the ``CMakeLists.txt`` file correclty setup.

-:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS2 command are currently running, navigate to the workspace directory and execute:
+Open a brand new terminal, make sure that no other ROS 2 command are currently running, navigate to the workspace directory and execute:

 .. code-block:: console